akejolin/snowpack-plugin-content-hash/README.md

 # snowpack-plugin-content-hash
 This small snowpack plugin will add a *content hash* to your imports paths.
-The hash is created on build command.
+The hash is created on `build` command.
 If no changes is made within the files, the hash will result the same as last build.

 ### Why content hash
+If bundlling is unwanted for production code, browser cache control for each imported component is getting important.

-Content based hash, is a great way of taking control over when the browser should point the request towards its cache or not.
-Once the hash is updated the browser will download the file.
+Content based hash, is a great way of taking control over whether the browser should point the request towards its cache or the server.
+Once there are some changes made within the file, the hash will be updated and the browser will then re-download the it.

 ## Get started
 ```bash